A “short sale” is when you sell your house at a price that is lower than

 This week contains a full slate of important news from start to finish.

-In addition, earnings season continues and the markets will be watching these reports closely for signs regarding whether our economy is improving.
+addition, earnings season continues and the markets will be watching

+Remember: Weak economic news normally causes money to flow out of Stocks and into Bonds, helping Bonds and home loan rates improve, while strong economic news normally has the opposite result.
+The chart below shows Mortgage Backed Securities (MBS), which are the type of Bond that home loan rates are based on.
+When you see these Bond prices moving higher, it means home loan rates are improving -- and when they are moving lower, home loan rates are getting worse.
 To go one step further -- a red "candle" means that MBS worsened during the day, while a green "candle" means MBS improved during the day.
 Depending on how dramatic the changes were on any given day, this can cause rate changes throughout the day, as well as on the rate sheets we start with each morning.
+As you can see in the chart below, Bonds and home loan rates remain near record best levels.
+I'll continue to monitor this closely.

 Chart: Fannie Mae 3.0% Mortgage Bond (Friday Apr 19, 2013)